fregu856/papers/summaries/A Simple Baseline for Bayesian Uncertainty in Deep Learning.md

 - Also, in SG-MCMC we have to (essentially) add Gaussian noise to the SGD update and decay the learning rate to obtain samples from the true posterior in the infinite limit.
 I am thus somewhat confused by the theoretical analysis in this paper.

 - I would have liked to see a comparison with basic ensembling.
-In section C.5 they write that SWAG usually performs somewhat worse than deep ensembles, but that this is OK since SWAG is much faster to train.
-"Thus SWAG will be particularly valuable when training time is limited, but inference time may not be.", when is this actually true?
+In section C.5 they write that SWAG usually performs somewhat worse than deep ensembles, but that this is OK since SWAG is much faster to train. _"Thus SWAG will be particularly valuable when training time is limited, but inference time may not be."_, when is this actually true?

 - The most interesting experiment for which they provide reliability diagrams is IMO CIFAR-10 --> STL-10.
 I note that even the best model still is quite significantly over-confident in this case.